Marius1311/marius_lange/content/post/post_phd_leave/index.md

   preview_only: false
   filename: featured.png
 ---
 Starting August 1st, I'll go on a 3-months partial end-of-PhD leave.
 I'll reduce my working hours to one day a week; this means it will take me a bit longer to react to emails.
-Enjoy the summer 😎
+Enjoy the summer!